ayberklevendoglu/LandingPage/README.md

 # LandingPage

-This is a basic landing page project using only HTML and CSS.
+This is a basic landing page template using only HTML and CSS.